Comedian Siddharth Sagar REVEALS He Was Given Wrong Medicines, Thrown Into Mental Asylum & Tortured!

 Things Turned For The Worse After His Mothe Met Suyash Gadgil!

-Siddharth revealed that he became very close to her and was his best friend, until she met a man.
+Siddharth revealed that he became very close to her and that she was his best friend, until she met a man.
 He was quoted by IE as saying, "She met this man Suyash Gadgil and I was happy that she found someone in her life.
 But things only took a turn for the worse in our lives.
 I feel terrible to now bring my family matters in public but I have no other option."

 Siddharth Met Gurus In Delhi